 - A written description of the purpose of the equipment and financial justification of acquiring the equipment

-- Last two year-end financial statements and current interim financial statement
+- Last two year-end financial statements and current interim financial statements

 - Tax returns for the two most recent years (unless financial statements are audited or reviewed)

-- Last two years of tax returns on all entities and principals owning at least 20 percent of the company
+- Last two years of tax returns on all entities and principals owning at least 20% of the company

-- Current financial statement on all entities or principals owning at least 20 percent of the business
+- Current financial statement on all entities or principals owning at least 20% of the business

 - List of current loans and leases (include lender name, account number and phone number)